 Switching between hypo and hyper is fairly common which means someone with Hashimoto's can feel jittery or wired at bedtime making it hard to sleep.

-Medications used to treat hypothyroidism can also affect sleep- this would of course be something to ask your doctor about.
+Thyroid medication can also affect sleep- this would of course be something to ask your healthcare provider about.

 Blood sugar imbalances are common with autoimmune thyroiditis and in particular low blood sugar is seen fairly often in the early stages of Hashimoto's.